skalyaanamoorthy/PoseFilter/README.md

 # PoseFilter User Guide

-Summary: PoseFilter is a PyMOL plugin and assists in the analysis of docked ligands through identification of unique oligomeric poses by utilizing RMSD and interaction fingerprint analysis methods.
+PoseFilter is a PyMOL plugin and assists in the analysis of docked ligands through identification of unique oligomeric poses by utilizing RMSD and interaction fingerprint analysis methods.

 ## Installing Open-Source PyMOL
 ### Windows Installation

 1. Anaconda 3 can be installed from the website: `https://www.anaconda.com/products/individual`.
-During installation, if anaconda is added to the path, allowing for the `conda` keyword to be used in the command prompt, step 2 may be skipped.
+During GUI installation, if anaconda is added to the path (through the checkbox), allowing for the `conda` keyword to be used in the command prompt, step 2 may be skipped.
 2. To use conda commands in the Windows command prompt, pathways to Anaconda must be added to the path variable.
 Search Windows for "edit the system environment variables," under "system properties" one can choose "Environment Variables" select "Path" then "Edit..." and add the following paths.